So, you’re having a baby?

 In my doula work, I frequently use a piece of fabric called a Rebozo for comfort in labor.
 I’ve also received training in Spinning Babies (spinningbabies.com) techniques for optimal positioning and Acupressure points for pregnancy and labor.

 I am a native Portlander, who was born at home in the late 70s.
 I’ve been fascinated with birth since I was a teenager.
 When I had my first child–a daughter–in 2002, my fascination only intensified.
 Between my first and second child, I decided to become a childbirth educator.
 That second child, a son, was born in late 2006 and by 2008 I was certified to teach childbirth classes.
 Not much later I began attending births for friends and it was clear that this was something I had to keep doing.
 So I did!
 I have been certified through DONA since early 2011 and have attended over 100 births to date.
 Our family is now complete, but in 2013/2014 I was pregnant and gave birth as a surrogate gestational carrier for a same-sex couple.
+Then in 2017 I carried another surrogate baby for my friend and her husband.

 Who I serve